mrusme/canard/README.md

 `CANARD_API_URL` and `CANARD_API_KEY` are
 [Journalist](https://github.com/mrusme/journalist)-related configuration
+parameters. `CANARD_API_KEY` is the Journalist `username:password` string as MD5
+hash.
+If you're using Journalist in it's default configuration (`nobody:nobody`) then you can simply set `CANARD_API_KEY` to `9a0f36d70a22b40baa26f3df113cd9eb`.
+In case you have different users/passwords, run
+`echo -n "username:password" | md5sum` to retrieve the hash.

-parameters, `GLAMOUR_STYLE` defines how the articles are being rendered, see [`glamour`](https://github.com/charmbracelet/glamour) for more info.
+`GLAMOUR_STYLE` defines how the articles are being rendered, see [`glamour`](https://github.com/charmbracelet/glamour) for more info.

 Please make sure you're running the latest version of `journalist`!